awlego/awlego.com/_posts/2021-03-31-two-year-rule.md

 header:
   # image: /assets/images/pasta.jpg
   og_image: /assets/images/pasta.jpg
+excerpt: "I have a personal rule I set for myself: I cannot claim that I don't like a food if I haven't tried it in the past two years."
 ---

+_Confidence: likely_
+_Importance: 6_

 _These are my musings.
 As with all of my writing, please attempt to read charitably._

-_Confidence: likely_
-_Importance: 6_

 ---